mgula57/mlb_showdown_card_bot/README.md

 Changes from 2001 set:
 - **SPEED**: Expands options from 10/15/20 to the full range of 8-25.
-- **HITTING**: The formula has been tweaked to account for the shift in balance between hitter and pitcher.
-Hitter charts will be slightly better than in the 2001 set to due to better Pitcher opponents!
 - **ICONS**: Icons will appear on the card.
 Players can optionally incorporate them into gameplay or simply have them as a visual representation of awards and rookie status.
-- **PITCHER CHART HRS**: To account for an increase in HRs, the minimum requirement for HR on a pitcher's chart has decreased, resulting in more HR results.
 - **MORE COMMAND-OUT COMBINATIONS**: In order to increase variety and accuracy of cards, more possible Onbase/Control + Out combinations have been added.
 For example it is possible to have a 4 Control pitcher with 19 outs, or a 9 Onbase hitter with 6 Outs.
 This will help increase balance of low onbase and high SLG hitters (ex: Javy Baez), who under normal Showdown constraints were constrained to lower Onbase numbers.
-- **STRIKEOUTS**: The number of strikeouts on a hitters chart should slightly decrease, with the assumption that pitcher charts will have more SO results than in 2000-2001.
 - **DEFENSIVE RANGES**: Certain positions will see an increase in AVG in-game defense.
 This includes SS, CF, and 3B.
 Ex: 2018 Francisco Lindor goes from +5 SS in 2001 set to +7 SS in CLASSIC/EXPANDED sets.
 It also allows for negative defense across all positions (ex: Matt Kemp 2010).
 - **NUMBER OF POSITIONS**: Now a player has a maximum of 3 available positions.
 This provides more value to super utility players like Ben Zobrist and Kris Bryant.